-- Always fully apply the parking brake when leaving your vehicle, or it may roll and cause damage or injury.
-Also, be certain to leave the transmission in PARK.
-Failure to do so may allow the vehicle to roll and cause damage or injury. - Leaving unattended children in a vehicle is dangerous for a number of reasons.
-A child or others could be injured.
-Children should be warned not to touch the parking brake or the shift lever.
-Do not leave the key in the ignition.
-A child could operate power windows, other controls, or move the vehicle.
+• Always fully apply the parking brake when leaving your vehicle, or it may roll and cause damage or injury.
+Also be certain to leave the transmission in PARK.
+Failure to do so may allow the vehicle to roll and cause damage or injury.